RoopeLuukkainen/TicTacToe/README.md

-# Forked TicTacToe Game For Software Maintenance course
+# Forked TicTacToe Game For Software Maintenance Course

 Create a Tic Tac Toe game.
 Here are the requirements: